gitterdoc/laravel-package-tutorial/composer.md

-# Update yor composer.json on laravel
+# :four: Update yor composer.json on laravel

 Now, you had created  your `packages` directory - Here you will create later your own laravel packages.